invertase/react-native-firebase/docs/modules/admob.md

 ##### onAdLoaded(config: `Object`)
 !> The config is not provided for Interstitial or Rewarded Video adverts.

 On successful response from the AdMob servers.
+This is also called when a new banner is automatically loaded from the AdMob servers if the current one expires.

 Returns an object of config data related to the loaded advert:
 ```js